clarklindev/microservices-stephengrider-with-node-and-react/README.md

 - `kubectl describe deployment [depl name]` -> import part is `events`
 - `kubectl apply -f [config file name]` -> deploy to kubernetes
 - `kubectl delete deployment [depl name]` -> pods related to deployment are also deleted
-- `kubectl delete pod posts` -> do not create pods manually (if anything happens, you wont have way to start them back up)
+- `kubectl delete pod posts` -> do not create pods manually/directly (if anything happens, you wont have way to start them back up)

 ### 75. updating deployments
 #### METHOD 1 (PREFERED METHOD IS METHOD 2)